 When Cell Phones Go Bad: Circumstances That Might Ruin a Wedding

 While cell phones are incredibly useful during a wedding, it is also very clear that they can cause a lot of problems, too.
 Enforcing strict rules should help to prevent a majority of the issues that might occur, especially among adults.
-Some guests, unless told otherwise, might spend a great deal of time texting or interacting on social media rather than being involved in the wedding.
+Some guests, unless told otherwise, might spend a great deal of time texting or interact on social media rather than being involved in the wedding.
 Others might use intrusive, unsightly selfie sticks during the most important parts of the ceremony or reception, potentially ruining the professional photographer’s photos.
 Lastly, the sea of ringtones, alerts, and notifications could truly ruin the atmosphere during speeches, toasts, and dances.
 To keep these devices from ruining the wedding, guests should be required to put their phones on silent, turn off their camera flash, and refrain from using the phone unless they are capturing photographs or video footage without disturbing those in attendance.

 - 10 Awesome Ways To Incorporate Photos Into Your Wedding